 Please put examples on each seperate sub-tropes, unless it can't be catagorized, or you don't know which one it belongs to.

 - The hunting skills in Digital Devil Saga.
 In addition to inflicting higher damage if the player exploits Elemental Rock-Paper-Scissors correctly, they increase the amount of Atma points earned from killed enemies, allowing your party to learn new skills quicker.

 - Super Mario RPG sometimes lets you play a 'Double or Nothing' gambling minigame at the end of combat, doubling either the XP or money earnt from the fight if you win.

 - Persona3 does something similar; after a fight you can play a 'pick a card' minigame to decide what reward you'll get, and picking a wand card makes the fight offer more XP than usual.

-- Final Fantasy X gives you two big helps: first, is you score an overkill on your opponents, (finish them off with a strong attack and/or take advantage of thei elemental weaknesses) you can get up to double the XP.
+- Final Fantasy X gives you two big pieces of help: first, if you score an overkill on your opponents, (finish them off with a strong attack and/or take advantage of their elemental weaknesses) you can get up to double the XP.
 Second, the game has save spheres at numerous places along your journey.
-Going up to save sphere and interacting with it at all, even if you don't save, fully replenishes the party's health and mana.
-So you can easily hang out in an area, fight Random Encounters, then heal yourself with using spells or potions, with no disadvantage.
+Going up to a save sphere and interacting with it at all, even if you don't actually save the game, fully replenishes the party's health and mana.
+So you can easily hang out in an area by a sphere, fight Random Encounters, then use the save sphere to heal yourself without using spells or potions, with no disadvantage.